ibm-cloud-architecture/refarch-kc/itg-tests/README.md

 The test is `CancelledOrderTests.py`.
 It uses the OrderConsumer module.

+### Replay all events for a given key

+### Use transaction to support read-process-write in one atomic operation

 ## How to proof the SAGA pattern

 We want to validate the SAGA pattern to support the long-running, cross microservices, order transactions.
 The diagram is illustrating the use case we want to proof and tests: